MrBounty/ZipponDB/README.md

 It use a custom query language named ZipponQL or ZiQL for short.

 The first time you run ZipponDB, it will create a new ZipponDB directory and start the Zippon CLI.
-From here, you can create a new engine by running `schema build`.
-It will use the file `schema.zipponschema` and build a custom binary using zig, that the CLI will then use to manipulate data.
-You then interact with the engine by using `run "My query go here"` or by directly using the engine binary.
+From here, you can update the schema by running `schema update`, that use `schema.zipponschema` by default.

 ### Why Zippon ?